buildbot/buildbot/master/docs/developer/master-worker.rst

 cpdir
 .....

-This command will copy a directory from place to place on the slave.
+This command will copy a directory from place to place on the worker.
 It takes the following
 arguments:

 ``fromdir``